PunchThrough/bean-docs/src/building-an-app/beanBlink-sdk.md

 ---
-title: Integrate the Bean's iOS SDK
+title: Integrate the SDK to Bean Blink
 layout: basic.hbs
 autotoc: true
 ---

 ## Introduction

-Ever wanted to build an iOS app that talks to Bean?
-We've got you covered in this tutorial!

-The goal of this tutorial is to show you how to use the Bean SDK in your personal projects.
-We will gently guide you through the process of building an app using the iOS SDK.
-We'll start by creating the storyboard and views.
-From there, we will incorporate logic that will check the LED's state and send the appropriate serial data to the Bean.
-The Bean will check the serial data that is being transmitted and display it with its onboard RGB LED.
+This guide builds on our [first guide](../beanBlink-ui), where we built the UI of Bean Blink.
+In this tutorial, we will implement the label's, button's, and SDK's logic in order to get the Bean to blink its onboard RGB LED.

 ## Setup